rebootl/kivitendo-docker-devel/README.md

 Additionally it chowns the user to www-data and sets the group to rw on first container startup.

-At minimum it is required to create/adapt the `config/kivitendo.conf` to match the database user/password set in `docker-compose.yml`.
+At minimum it is required to create and adapt the `kivitendo-erp/config/kivitendo.conf` to match the database server, user and password set in `docker-compose.yml`.

+For the default values this looks as follows:

+    [authentication/database]
+    host     = db
+    port     = 5432
+    db       = kivitendo_auth
+    user     = kivitendo
+    password = mypass123

 For further information refer to the kivitendo documentation: https://github.com/kivitendo/kivitendo-erp/tree/master/doc